 Now that we’ve read the poems, let’s talk about them.
 Either of these poems could stand on their own, but they have even more of an impact when you take the two together.
 First, what do you think William Blake’s point was?
 With little ones, you can stick to the simple ideas of how a lamb represents goodness and how a tiger shows evil.
 In addition, older kids can dig deeper with the following discussion.

-- In the poems Blake claims that if God created both of these creatures, there must be something reflected about who God is in each creature.
+- In the poems, Blake claims that if God created both of these creatures, there must be something reflected about who God is in each creature.
 Do you think that art always reflects who an artist is?
-So does a story or article or poem always reflect who the author is?
-And does a building reflect who its architect is?
+Does a story or article or poem always reflect who the author is?
+D

 - The two poems discuss the idea that the same God who created the gentle, innocent lamb also created the vicious tiger.
 This shows the bigger idea that there is both good and evil in the world and asks: Were both created by God?
 More importantly, what does that say about God?